mndillon/toki-pona-nanpa-linja-n/README.md

 Some of the suggestions below are inspired by [seximal] nasin nanpa suli, tan jan Emalan.
 They never appear in a numeric cartouche.
 Words primarialy chosen for the shape of their sitelen pona glyphs.
+The Toki Pona expression 'li sama' has an unfortunate sitelen pona appearance identical to '>=', so 'li' should be left out of sentences about numeric expressions.

 ### Equals: sama
 - Shape of sitelen pona glyph (looks like equals)
 - Good candidate
 - Never appears in a numeric cartouche
-- nanpa Nenin One Len li sama nanpa Newen Ono Ten
+- nanpa Nenin One Len sama nanpa Newen Ono Ten

 ### Addition: en
 - Shape of sitelen pona glyph (looks like plus)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- nanpa Newen en Neten en Nesen li sama nanpa Nenun
+- nanpa Newen en Neten en Nesen sama nanpa Nenun
 - o pana e nanpa Nejen tawa nanpa Nesen

 ### Subtract: lape